MoonhubTeam/interview-questions/python_debugging_screener/README.md

 The goal of this exercise to evaluate a candidate on their ability to dive into a codebase, debug, and improve it.

-The evaluation script is a binary classification evaluation suite (with accuracy as teh metric).
+The evaluation script is a binary classification evaluation suite (with accuracy as the metric).

 There's 3 major issues with the code:
 1) is_correct should be True/False, not 0/1